 We understand that talented people are in high demand, which is why we offer competitive salaries and benefits to ensure we attract, reward, and retain the best.

-At Nelson Education Ltd. your total compensation includes base pay, incentive plan, and benefits program.
+At Nelson your total compensation includes base pay, incentive plan, and benefits program.
 Your base pay is determined by a number of factors, which include what you bring to your position.
 The incentive program is available to all permanent employees and is based on parameters relating to company performance.
 All our employees are offered:

 Other Benefits include: